dugsq/xenograte-xct/README.md

   end
 end
 ```
-The above is an echo xenode.
+The above is an echo Xenode.
 All it does is write the received message to its children.
 Assigning children to a Xenode is done through [**orchestration**.](#in-xenograte-we-call-orchestration-of-the-worker-processes---xenoflow)

 ```ruby
 class HelloWorldNode
   include XenoCore::NodeBase